 Use a Screener!

 When looking for all these types of conditions to find the best stocks to trade at the moment, you’d better use a stock screener.
-We’ve already covered this topic, but it’s worth remembering that a stock screener can help with the whole stock selection process, and not only with finding the specific buy and sell signals.
+We’ve already covered this topic, but it’s worth remembering that a stock screener can help with the whole stock selection process, and not only with finding the specific buy or sell signals.

 For example, you could choose to scan only a certain list of stocks, or include a volatility filter in the scan.